amboltio/emily-cli/tutorials/face-mask-detector/README.md

 ### Importing the client
 1. Run ```$ emily open ./face-mask-detector/face-mask-detector-client``` to import the Emily project
-2. Select a slim image
-3. Select the Visual Studio Code editor
+2. Select the Visual Studio Code editor
 	* **Note:** After Visual Studio Code is opened you might be asked to rebuild the container and/or reload PyLance - do so.

 ## Running the client